XavRsl/maphilight-wordpress-old/readme.txt

 Donate link:
 Requires at least: 3.3
 Tested up to: 3.4.2
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv2

 == Description ==

 MapHilight makes it easy to integrate the javascript needed to make your maps or images interactive.
-Based on the maphilight jQuery plugin, MapHilight allows you to customize a hover effect on your maps or images.
+Based on the imagemapster jQuery plugin, MapHilight allows you to customize a hover effect on your maps or images.
-Plugin uses jQuery plugin found here : https://github.com/kemayo/maphilight - MIT Licensed
+Plugin uses jQuery plugin found here : https://github.com/jamietre/imagemapster Thanks jmcphail for pointing it out on this plugin's Wordpress forum.

 Use it in your Posts by adding the following shortcode : [maphilight]